TSummersLab/open-ball-beam/README.md

 Existing educational control systems are often
 1. Prohibitively expensive (cost thousands of USD)
 2. Use proprietary hardware and software
-   - Development knowledge is not transferrable to other systems
+   - Development knowledge is not transferrable to other systems.

 OBB offers a viable alternative
-1. OBB is cheap enough for most individuals and labs
+1. OBB is cheap enough for most individuals and labs.
-2. OBB uses open-source and widely available hardware and software
+2. OBB uses open-source and widely available hardware and software.

+OBB encourages users to get their hands dirty!
+1. Redesign custom 3D parts
+2. Create new & improved controllers

 # Hardware